distype/distype/README.md

 - Add command handler
 - Add `ClientMaster` and `ClientWorker`
 - Refactor `Cache` to add support for compression and redis
-- Refactor the cache handler to ensure healthy data
+- Refactor the cache handler to ensure healthier data

 ## Example Bot